David Whiting: Early life and education

-David Andrew Whiting was born to Robert, an urban planner in Chicago, and Louise Whiting in New York City on August 25/26, 1946.
-The couple divorced when David was three years old; Robert began a new family and became estranged from Louise and David, though he did send child support payments he could scarcely afford.
+David Andrew Whiting was born to Robert, an urban planner, and Louise Whiting in New York City on August 25/26, 1946.
+The couple divorced when David was three years old; Robert began a new family in Chicago and became estranged from Louise and David, though he did send child support payments he could scarcely afford.
 Louise also remarried, to Francis Newell Campbell, becoming Louise Campbell.
 They lived in a small house in the north of Washington, D.C., described by Whiting's friends as a depressing environment.
 Louise was eccentric and emotionally distant, and enrolled her son at various boarding schools from the age of 10.
 Whiting resented her, finding her uncaring, and only called her "Mater".
 She said after his death that she had not been able to remember his exact birthday, even when he was a child.

 When he left his boarding school in Lake Placid, New York, he claimed to have given the headmaster a box of excrement as a farewell gift.
 He then attended high school at the St. Albans School back in Washington.
 Journalist Mary Anne Dolan, who knew Whiting then, said that he aspired to live as a combination of Fred Astaire, Cary Grant, Frank Sinatra and Cole Porter.
 He also had a fascination with F. Scott Fitzgerald and particularly The Great Gatsby.
 According to high school friend and biographer Jonathan Agronsky, Whiting's classmates were unconcerned with his mental state, though they would often spend time trying to decide if his "Chaucerian tales" were true.

 Despite claiming past athletic prowess, Whiting was overweight and nicknamed "Gumpy" at St. Albans, though he did play on the junior varsity football team there as a reserve lineman.
 Whiting was the smartest in his class across subjects, often challenging his teachers; an English master said that while Whiting could be irritating, he was so intelligent "he could do anything he wanted."
 The administration of the school, wanting Whiting to improve his grades, placed him on academic probation as a sophomore.
 As a junior he got a near-perfect SAT score, but in the same semester he got a C+, falling below the B-average required, and was expelled.
 He continued to be mentored by St. Albans' assistant headmaster John C. Davis, whom he saw as a father figure, for several years.